EdenWise/hjcrc/readme.md

 ### History of the Judeo-Christian Religion and How It Effects Civilization

-This is a life work for me...
+This is a life work for me... :)

-I decided to write this document in markdown for collaboration (if anybody wants to help).
-These are the steps needed to build the Microsoft Word document.
+I decided to write this document in markdown for collaboration if anybody wants to help.
+These are the steps I take to build the final Microsoft Word document: [HJCR1](http://tinyurl.com/hjcr1).

 #### Original Conversion